opencaesar/oml-tutorials/docs/tutorial-1.md

 15. Now that we are done running queries, we can stop the *Fuseki* server by navigating to task `tutorial1/oml/stopFuseki` in the [=Gradle Task view=].
 Double click to run the task and  wait for it to finish running in the [=Gradle Executions view=].

+Note: This kills the *Fuseki* server process running on your machine.

 ## Summary ## {#tutorial1-summary}

 This tutorial introduced the OML language, its *Rosetta* workbench, and its main modeling and analysis workflows.
-It demonstrated how OML can be used to define a semantic business vocabulary (`pizza` in this case), that can be used to describe knowledge (the pizzas made by a `restaurant` in this case), check its consistency and generate inferences with the help of a logical reasoner, and write queries to answer business questions.
-It also demonstated how the *Rosetta* workbench can be used to author OML ontologies and run and inspect the results of analysis tasks (developed in Gradle), like the *build* task that invokes a logical reasoner, the *startFusei* and *stopFuseki* tasks to start/stop a triple store server, and the *owlQuery* task that runs SPARQL queries on the model.
+It demonstrated how OML can be used to define a semantic business vocabulary (`pizza` in this case) that can be used to describe knowledge (the pizzas made by a `restaurant` in this case), check its consistency and generate inferences with the help of a logical reasoner, and write queries to answer business questions.
+It also demonstated how the *Rosetta* workbench can be used to author OML ontologies and run and inspect the results of analysis tasks (developed in Gradle), like the *build* task that invokes a logical reasoner, the *startFusei* and *stopFuseki* tasks to start/stop the *Fuseki* triple store, and the *owlQuery* task that runs SPARQL queries on the model.